 Davidson provides free Dropbox accounts for employees and students.
-These accounts have unlimited storage (within reason, of course) and are accessible from both computers and mobile devices.
+These accounts have unlimited storage and are accessible via web client and desktop client and mobile app.
 Dropbox is the preferred platform for file-sharing and departmental file storage.

 Log in to the Dropbox website and set up your account